 Inspectors rely on custom identification labels and markers to be effectively labeled to the inventory or equipment they are inspecting.

-Plastic-based placards are frequently used on trucks and other types of vehicles which transport hazardous chemicals and other substances.
+Plastic-based placards are frequently used on trucks and other types of vehicles that transport hazardous chemicals and other substances.

 Hazmat placards are mandated by the Department of Transportation.
 Failure to comply with DOT placard guidelines may result in hefty fines and other penalties.